townmath/cisp400-reader/docs/_sources/math/psuedocode.rst.txt

 Pseudocode conventions and definitions
 ======================================
-Occassionally an example wil use pseudocode to represent program logic independent of any mainstream programming language.
+Some examples use 'pseudocode' to represent program logic independent of any mainstream programming language.
-When pseudocode is used, the question goal is to understand the algorithm.
+When pseudocode is used, the objective is to understand the algorithm using simplified representations.
-Syntax is not a consideration.

 The following notations and conventions are used.